Tired of getting all of your produce and canned goods from grocery stores? Well, you actually don’t have to!

 - Canning Cookbook: There are plenty of free places to look online for canning recipes, but if you’d like to have a guide or two on hand, then I recommend:

-- The Joy of Jams, Jellies, and Other Sweet Preserves (I love this book, as she doesn’t use store bought pectin, instead uses lemon/lemon juice for its natural pectin.)
+- The Joy of Jams, Jellies, and Other Sweet Preserves: I love this book, as she doesn’t use store bought pectin, instead uses lemon/lemon juice for its natural pectin.
+These recipes have all been delicious, and even though the book is out of print now, you can still order a copy on Amazon.

 Favorite Canning Recipes

-If you need some recipe inspiration as you embark on your canning journey, here are a few of my favorites:
+Once you have the right canning equipment, you need some recipe inspiration as you embark on your canning journey, here are a few of my favorites that hold up to the National Center for Food Preservation guidelines:

-I hope all of this info helps you along your way to learn how to can or to take your canning even further!
-Drop a comment below if you have more recipes or recommendations for us.
+I hope all of this info helps you along your way to learn how to can or to take your canning even further or to begin canning if you’re just considering it!
+Drop a comment below if you have more recipes or recommendations for us on some essential canning supplies.
+I love learning what others use for their canning recipes.
+Y’all are the best.
 Happy Gardening!